Nepal is safe to visit after the recent protests, and all airports are open. Please check official updates before your trip.

 Breakfast, Lunch and Dinner

-Bimthang offers you some of the best views of the landscape in Manaslu and is a lively place to explore the Moutain lifestyle.
-The sunrise over the mountains marks the start of your day as you will trek to the Puktu Kharka, Surki, and village of Gho today.
-The trail is mostly smooth and downhill to Gho.
+Bimthang offers some of the best views of the Manaslu landscape and is a lively place to experience the rural mountain lifestyle.
+The sunrise over the mountains marks the start of your day as you will trek to the Puktu Kharka, Surki, and the village of Gho today.
+The Manaslu Larke Pass Trek trail is mostly smooth and downhill to Gho.

-You will notice the change in Landscape as you will shift from Alpine patches to subtropical forests.
-Reach the village of Gho stopping through some of the smaller settlements in the way.
+You will notice the change in landscape as you shift from Alpine patches to subtropical forests.
+Reach the village of Gho, stopping through some of the smaller settlements along the way.
 Overnight at a hotel in Tilije.

 Drive from Tilche to Dharapani and Beshisahar